-38As of 2017, California based companies with gender-diverse had lower average ROAs than non-California based companies with gender-diverse boards.
+These results are not due to differing industry compositions across the treatment and control companies with gender-diverse boards.
 Figure A5 shows that the ROA gap declines over the post-treatment period.

-39One can alternatively estimate a triple difference model where the within-state control group only consists of firms that would be compliant with SB826's 2021 requirements prior to the quota.
-Table B5 presents such results, which shows that SB826 increased ROA by 6.6 p.p. by 2021.
+&lt;sup>41One can alternatively estimate a triple difference model where the within-state control group only consists of firms that would be compliant with SB826's 2021 requirements prior to the quota.
+Table B6 presents such results, which shows that SB826 increased ROA by 6.6 p.p. by 2021.
 This result is not statistically significant at conventional levels.

-40Tobin's Q, or Simple Q, has been used extensively in the literature as a measure of firm value (i.e. Gompers, Ishii, and Metrick 2003; Adams and Ferreira 2009)
+Tobin's Q, or Simple Q, has been used extensively in the literature as a measure of firm value (i.e. Gompers, Ishii, and Metrick 2003; Adams and Ferreira 2009)